-Land Use Type & Approximate Map C Description Example Image Office Any and all types of professional and administration offices, examples of which include doctors, lawyers, dentists, real estate, architects, accountants, and secretarial services.
+Land Use Type & Map Color Description Example Image Office Any and all types of professional and administration offices, examples of which include doctors, lawyers, dentists, real estate, architects, accountants, and secretarial services.
 Retail Business establishments that primarily sell commodities or goods to consumers.
 Examples of such establishments include restaurants, grocery stores, beauty salons, and shopping centers.
-Commercial Business establishments that primarily provide a service to consumers (automobile service stations, automobile sales lots, and self-storage businesses) Parks and Open Space Public or HOA-owned local parks, open space, and/or recreation areas (such as trails).
-Private Recreation Local golf courses Public/Semi-Public Buildings and their related sites that the general public has access to, such as schools, churches, and public buildings.
-Right-of-Way Land that is dedicated to public use for streets and alleys.
+DECEMBER OF THE PROPERTY OF TH Commercial Business establishments that primarily provide a service to consumers.
+Parks and Open Space Public or HOA-owned local parks, open space, and/or recreation areas (such as trails).
+Private Recreation Private golf courses, private marinas, and similar private uses.
+Public/Semi-Public Buildings and their related sites that the general public has access to, such as schools, churches, and public buildings.
+Utility Land that is dedicated to use for electric stations, water towers, and other public utility facilities.
 Vacant Land that either has no readily visible or apparent use, or land that is used for growing crops or grazing of animals.